 Aside from weekends, you’ll have plenty of time to appreciate every aspect of China.

-You can visit neighboring countries and regions like Macau, Hong Kong, Japan, South Korea, and Vietnam, to name a few.
+You can visit neighboring countries and regions such as Macau, Hong Kong, Japan, South Korea, and Vietnam.
 To do so, take a trip during long vacations, local holidays, or extended weekends.

-China isn’t just about the most significant manufacturing powerhouse on earth.
+China isn’t just the world’s most significant manufacturing powerhouse.

 The list is endless: delicious food, folklore customs, magnetic culture, entertaining nightlife, colorful festivals, and gorgeous spring blossoms.

-You will have a splendid time and enough on your plate as an English trainer during your stay.
+You will have a splendid time and be kept busy as an English trainer during your stay.

 2. High demand for English teachers

-China aligns with the international globalization trend and the spread of Western culture.
-Thus, being able to speak English is a valuable ability in China.
+China aligns with the global trend toward globalization and the spread of Western culture.
+Thus, speaking English is a valuable skill in China.

 It is a mandatory part of the curriculum in most Chinese public schools.
-Many students need a high English score to perform well in the exam for college admission in China, which holds high stakes for the people of China.
+Many students need a high English score to perform well on college admission exams in China, which carries high stakes for the Chinese population.

-The Chinese people would find it difficult to self-learn English.
+The Chinese people would find it difficult to learn English on their own.
 That is because the grammatical intricacies and pronunciations differ from their native tongues.

-Over 300 million people (or over one-fourth of Chinese) take English classes.
+More than 300 million people (over one-fourth of the Chinese population) take English classes.

-This means English teachers are in high demand throughout China’s major cities, but ESL teachers are often in short supply.
+This means English teachers are in high demand across major cities in China, while ESL teachers are often in short supply.

 3. The chance to make and save good money